 Council is currently in the process acquiring land adjoining Bedes Forest Reserve, St Ives.
 To date Council has acquired one property with two remaining.
 The total park area will be almost 8,000 square meters once completed and will provide an quiet alternative to the St Ives Village Green for local residents.

 In 2007 Council acquired three properties adjoining the Council Chambers on Dumaresq Street, Gordon.
-The proposed park will be 3,500 square metres in size.
-The exact design and location is subject to the Gordon Hub Masterplan which is currently in progress.
+The proposed park will be 3,500 square metres in size and will create a civic plaza as a centre point for the Gordon Civic Hub.
+The design and location is subject to a Masterplan for the Civic Hub which is currently in progress.

 Activate Ku-ring-gai aims to create vibrant economic, cultural and social hubs that will promote social interaction and create a sense of community among residents.
 The projects will revitalise and transform the local centres of Gordon, Lindfield, Pymble, Roseville, St Ives and Turramurra, and deliver new pedestrian plazas, urban parks and gardens.
 For more information on current projects use the links below: